Small Front Porch Seating Ideas Using a DIY Bench and Cushion Back

 Cut two pieces of muslin 18 by 38 inches

-Iron and then place good sides facing each other.
+Iron the fabric, then place the good sides facing each other.

-Sew around three seams, for the final seam leave a 6-inch gap open for stuffing.
-Turn the fabric right side out and iron.
+Sew around three sides.
+On the final seam, leave a 6-inch gap open for stuffing.
+Turn the fabric right side out and press.

-Fold the strips over and run a narrow seam around 3 sides, leaving one narrow end open.
+Fold each strip in half and sew along three sides, leaving one narrow end open.

-To make the tie ons, turn the strips right side out by working the fabric up through the open end.
-Iron well.
+Turn the strips right side out by working the fabric through the open end, then press flat.

-Tape the stencil to the fabric making sure it is square and centered.
+Tape the stencil onto the fabric, making sure it is centered and straight.

 Filling in the Letters with Paint